 A customer whose title is held by a lending institution must provide their most current vehicle registration and the lienholder’s name, address, and account number.

 We recommend that customers with a transaction involving a non-titled motor vehicle, boat/vessel, or mobile home contact our office to address specific requirements.

+Florida Statutes require that the vehicle identification number (VIN) on motor vehicles be verified.
 The VIN verification may be completed on the Application for Certificate of Title with/without Registration (HSMV 82040), or a Vehicle Identification Number and Odometer Verification form (HSMV 82042).

 The owner of a motor vehicle, mobile home, or boat/vessel may obtain a duplicate Florida title by completing an Application for Duplicate or Lost in Transit/Reassignment Title (HSMV 82101).
-The owner must also submit a lien satisfaction form (HSMV 82260), if records show a recorded lien against the certificate of title.
+The owner must also submit a lien satisfaction form (HSMV 82260) if records show a recorded lien against the certificate of title.

 In the instance that a seller has lost a title and the purchaser will obtain a Florida title, both the seller and the purchaser may visit our office together and complete form HSMV 82101.
 This allows the seller to transfer ownership without paying for an expedited title or waiting for a title to be sent in the mail.
 However, both duplicate and transfer of title fees will apply at the time of the transaction.

 Motor vehicles, boats/vessels, and trailers are registered according to the owner’s birth month.
 The registration is valid until midnight on the owner’s birthday.
-When a vehicle is registered in multiple names, the birthday of the person whose name appears first on the title application will determine the registration expiration.
+When a vehicle is registered in multiple names, the birthday of the person whose name appears first on the title will determine the registration expiration.
 A delinquent fee will be charged on all registrations not renewed by the 10th calendar day of the month following the expiration month.
 (Per Florida Statute 320.07(4))

 The following is a list of some exceptions to birthday expirations: